|Style||Fully Escorted & Guided

 Optional Excursion: My Son & Phuoc Kieu Village, $55.
 Enjoy an optional half day trip to visit the capital and religious center of the former Champa Kingdom, My Son.
 En route, stop at Phuoc Kieu Village, a 500 year old village specialized in bronze crafting.
 Walk around the village's streets and visit a workshop and a temple where locals worship their ancestors.
 Continue on to the cultural highlight of Central Vietnam, the temple complex at My Son.
 Granted UNESCO World Heritage status in 1999 the tower-temples were the seat of the Champa Kingdom for the majority of its existence between the 4th and 13th centuries.
 The sanctuary is situated in an impressive location surrounded by hills.
 Wander through the impressive ruins then visit a small museum at the entrance to My Son before heading back to Hoi An.
 Requires a minimum of 3 passengers.

-Optional Excursion: Tra Que Village.
+Optional Excursion (Excursion must be purchased locally): Tra Que Village.
 Take advantage of an option bicycle excursion with lunch.
 Ride your bicycle to a local farm in Tra Que Village.
 Take a trip around the vegetable garden and join the farmers in preparing the land and fertilising it with seaweed.
 Continue gardening activities such as raking, sowing, watering greens, picking greens etc. After farming activities you will be shown how to prepare tam huu, a local delicacy.
 Then sit down for a home cooked meal including banh xeo a specialty savory pancake wrapped in rice paper.